Chapter 4 Recoding and comparing values of variables

 ## Total 100.00 100.00 100.00 100.00

-You will notice when looking at the output that the new variable that we have generated is Remember when interpreting this output that the numbers are now the column percents, not the raw numbers.
+Remember when interpreting this output that the numbers are now the column percents, not the raw numbers.
 If you take a look at this output, you will see that people with more education seem to make more money.
+If you look at the top income category row (for those with household incomes of $250,000 or more, the percent of thsoe at the lowest education level, “less than high school” in that income category is 0.39%, and as the education level increases this percent increase to 2.42%, 4.27%, 8.49%, and 18,18% for those with graduate degrees.

 If you have been following along, the cross-tabs that you have generated have shown up reasonably neatly in the Console of R-Studio.
 But often, you will want to export those tables into a format that you can easily bring into your word processor so that you can refer to it in papers that you are writing.
 To do this, you first want to give the cross tab you want to export a name as an object, like this:

-That command creates a new object called “income.edu.table.”
-If you paste income.edu.table into your Console and hit enter, you will see that same crosstab that you made in section 4.5.3.
+That command creates a new object called “ctab1.”
+If you paste ctab1 into your Console and hit enter, you will see that same crosstab that you made in section 4.7.3.

 Before exporting this crosstab, you have to make two changes to it in order for the export command that we will use to work.
 You need to change it to a dataframe, and you need to set the row names (which are currently the different income levels) as a column.
 To do both of those things, you can run this command:

 Crosstabs are useful when we have two nominal or ordinal variables.
 But what if we want to look at the relationship between a nominal or ordinal variable and an interval variable?
 In that case, a mean comparison table can be helpful.
 The tidyverse has some commands that we can use to generate such a table.
-To demonstrate, let’s look at our states2010 dataframe, and the relationship between the region variable and the evangelical_pop variable (which measure the percentage of the population of a state that identifies as evangelical).
+To demonstrate, let’s look at our states2025 dataframe, and the relationship between the region variable and the govApproval2024 variable (which measures the proportion of the population that approved of a state’s governor in 2024).
 The first thing that we need to learn is the group_by() command.
 This tells R: “make groups based on the variable that we tell you.”
 In our case, we want to make groups based on our independent variable (which, for now, must be ordinal or nominal).
 Once we have done that, we can use the summarise() command to get the mean.
 For good measure, we can also use the summarise() command to calculate the standard deviation as well as the size of each group.
 Here is what that command looks like:

 group_by(region) %>%